Café Rouge: History

 In 2012, it was reported that Café Rouge intended investing in excess of £20m refurbishing its restaurants over the next few years, starting with the Hampstead branch, designed by Afroditi Krassa.
 The design was to be rolled out across 125 restaurants within three years, with interiors tailored to each site.

 In September 2012, Café Rouge joined the Nectar loyalty card reward scheme as a redemption partner.

-In light of the impact of the COVID-19 pandemic, in May 2020 Café Rouge's owner Casual Dining Group announced that it was working with advisors on next steps for the overall business as a prudent measure to protect the company whilst planning for the future and as part of that process had filed a Notice of Intention to appoint administrators.
-On 2 July 2020 the company entered administration, with 32 branches of Café Rouge set to close.
+In light of the impact of the COVID-19 pandemic, in May 2020 Café Rouge's owner Casual Dining Group announced that it was working with advisors on next steps for the overall business as a prudent measure to protect the company whilst planning for the future and, as part of that process, had filed a Notice of Intention to appoint administrators.
+On 2 July 2020, the company entered administration, with 32 branches of Café Rouge set to close.
 The Café Rouge company was dissolved on 4 August 2022.
 Casual Dining Group, owner of Café Rouge and Bella Italia, went into administration in November 2022.

 The Café Rouge Web site listed 28 locations as of March 2023.
-As of November 2025, it was down to six, five in Center Parcs and one at St Katherine Docks in London.
+As of January 2026, it was down to six, five in Center Parcs and one at St Katharine Docks in London.